Altishofer/RaspberryPiLedMatrix/README.md

 # SraLedMatrix:
 🎉 990 Pixel Led Matrix 🎉

-![SraLedMatrix]

-This project is a LED matrix of 990 ping pong balls with WS2811 (RGB) LEDs.
-It was created for a traditional carnival festival in Switzerland.
-The LED matrix can display various animations and patterns, controlled by a Raspberry Pi.
+The LED matrix features 990 ping pong balls adorned with WS2811 single controlled RGB LEDs running on very simple hardware.
+Originally designed for a traditional carnival festival, this project brings vibrant colors and dynamic patterns to life.
+Whether you're building your own LED matrix or contributing to the project, this guide provides essential high level information to get you started.

+### Features
+- coded in a simplistic way for python newbies
+- Colorful shell emulator for coding without being connected to the matrix
+- many different creative patterns and the toolset to add more
+- coded using Multiprocessing to separate processes for increased stability
+- Excel with VBA macros for designing letters/numbers and exporting them into the code

 ## Installation and Setup

 ### Hardware

-- A Raspberry Pi model with GPIO pins
+- A Raspberry Pi model (3B+ or higher)
-- A WS2811 LED strip with 990 LEDs
+- 990x WS2811 DC5V RGB LED 1.2x15cm IP68 (240$)
-- A 5V power supply for the LED strip
+- DC5V 70Amps (350W) power supply, active cooled (25$)
-- A level shifter to convert 3.3V to 5V for the LED data signal
+- A level shifter to convert 3.3V to 5V for the LED data signal (optional 5$)
-- A lot of ping pong balls and a frame to hold them
+- 990 white ping pong balls without logo (40$)

 ### Billboard
-- Connect the power supply to the LED strip, following the polarity of the wires
+- use fire proof board which has space for 18x55 ping pong balls plus frame
+- drill 990 holes so that all balls nearly touch each others
+- drill holes into the balls and glue them over the drilled holes
+- plug LEDs into drilled holes (snake pattern along the whole board)
+- solder all data pins of the LED stripes together (check polarity direction again)
+- solder blocks of 2-3 LED stripes together (more parallel power source increases brightnes)
+- connect power source to soldered LED stripes in parallel (use cables for min 70 Amps)
-- Connect the data input of the LED strip to GPIO18 of the Raspberry Pi, using a level shifter
+- Connect the data input of the LED strip to GPIO18 of the Raspberry Pi (level shifter)
-- Cut holes in the ping pong balls and insert the LEDs into them
+- set brightness to minimum in code and start testing the wiring
-- Arrange the ping pong balls in a 18x55 matrix on a frame

-## Overview

-The **SraLedMatrix** project is a mesmerizing LED matrix featuring 990 ping pong balls adorned with WS2811 RGB LEDs.
-Originally designed for a traditional carnival festival, this project brings vibrant colors and dynamic patterns to life.
-Whether you're building your own LED matrix or contributing to the project, this guide provides essential information to get you started.

 ## Installation